 Session organizers from the Annual Meeting Program Committee (AMPC) identify potential recipients who are young clinician-scientists.
 A selection committee evaluates and selects the recipient.

-Dr. Keane, the 2019 Ludwig von Sallmann Clinician-Scientist Award recipient, is an invited speaker for the miniymposium, Artificial intelligence: the algorithmic solution to retinal healthcare.
+Dr. Galor, the 2020 Ludwig von Sallmann Clinician-Scientist Award recipient, is an invited speaker for the minisymposium, "An overview to ocular surface pain."